blogifierdotnet/Blogifier/README.md

 1. Download.
 2. Unzip and copy to your host server.<br>
 3. Restart your website.
-4. Open your website and only the first time you'll be redirected to the register page. `example.com/admin/register/`
+4. Open your website and only the first time you'll be redirected to the register page.<br> `example.com/admin/register/`
-5. Register, and then log in. `example.com/admin/login/`
+5. Register, and then log in.<br> `example.com/admin/login/`
 6. Done, enjoy.

 ## Quick Start - The Source Code:

 If you want to customize the Blogifier, or help us in the development:

-1. [Download](https://dotnet.microsoft.com/download/dotnet/5.0) and Install .NET SDK 5.0 and above.
+1. [Download](https://dotnet.microsoft.com/download/dotnet/5.0) and Install .NET SDK 5.0 or above.
-2. Clone the repository.
+2. Download or Clone the repository.
 3. Open the project with your favorite IDE (VS Code, Visual Studio, Atom, etc).
 4. Run the app with your IDE or these commands:

 First cd to the Blogifier project folder:
 ```
-$ cd /your-local-path/blogifier/src/blogifier/
+$ cd /your-local-path/Blogifier/src/Blogifier/
 ```
 Then:
 ```